 In addition to the wildlife and wild geology, this trip will introduce you to the long and fascinating human history of the area.
 Aleut (Unangan) people have lived on Umnak for 12,000 years and their history and history is worthy of study.
 The modern ranching, fishing and military history of the area also add interest and depth to our trip.
 We will provide a selection of relevant books but perusing the reading list below will add to your enjoyment of the trip.

-After a very successful exploratory trip in 2011 we are eager to return to this fascinating area.
-This is an extremely remote area almost never visited by tourists and we are eager to discover its beauty with you.
+This is an extremely remote area almost never visited by tourists and we are eager to share its beauty with you.
 Because of the fickle weather, we have a plan A, B, and C, but we may need to develop plans D through G. We have numerous contacts in the area and a wealth of experience leading groups in remote areas.
 If delayed by weather we will find interesting and exciting things to do while we wait for an opportunity to travel.
-Travel insurance is highly recommended.
+Travel insurance is required.

 What follows is a general flow of events.
 Expect the unexpected and prepare to be flexible.